-Africana Studies is an interdisciplinary program of study aimed at understanding the experience of members of the African diaspora outside of Africa.
+This page describes Africana collections.
+For a guide to Africana databases and other resources visit Africana Studies.
+Africana Studies is an interdisciplinary program aimed at understanding the experience of members of the African diaspora.
 The Africana fund primarily purchases works in the humanities and social sciences related to the African diaspora.
-Additional material is purchased by area studies funds--especially those for African and Latin American Studies--French Language and Literature, Literatures in English, Anthropology and Archaeology, the History of Art, and a broad range of social sciences.
-Physical items supporting Africana Studies are mainly located in Van Pelt Library, but the Fisher Fine Arts Library and Museum Library have significant holdings relating to arts/design and anthropology/archaeology, respectively.
+Additional material is purchased by area studies funds--especially African and Latin American Studies--French Literature, English Literature, Anthropology and Archaeology, the History of Art, and a broad range of social sciences.
+Material supporting Africana Studies are mainly located in Van Pelt Library, but the Fisher Fine Arts Library and Museum Library have significant holdings as well.

 As an interdisciplinary subject, students doing research in Africana Studies will likely want investigate resources related to a wide range of areas of study.
-Some of the resources most directly relevant to Africana Studies are in the following guides.